ebu/benchmarkstt/docs/INSTALL.rst

     - `Installing Python 3 on Windows <https://docs.python-guide.org/starting/install3/win/>`_
     - `Installing Python 3 on Linux <https://docs.python-guide.org/starting/install3/linux/>`_

-2. Install the package using :code:`pip`, this will also install all requirements
+2. Install the package using ``pip``, this will also install all requirements

    .. code-block:: bash